Who are we?

 incomplete labels, transfer learning and domain adaptation.
 Our paper

-includes details on how we collected the dataset, as well as experimental results for some
+includes details on how we collected the initial dataset, as well as experimental results for some

 If you have questions about the dataset, or would like to be notified of updates, please subscribe to